Femtech: Breaking taboos with PR by women for women

 A huge success, one would think.
 And yet, femtech companies in this country are still mainly focusing on topics that are taboo, at least for men, such as the menstrual cycle and menstruation or pregnancy.
 FemTech is therefore still considered a niche market.
 However, the market does not stop at primarily reproductive topics.
 Very young women who are only just becoming familiar with the menstrual cycle have different needs, including when it comes to contraception.
 Women who are dealing with the menopause and are far from belonging to the senior target group also have different needs.
 There is a lot of potential here - and a variety of topics that can be used for communication.

-From PR to social media: We communicate your femtech topics
+From PR to social media: We communicate your femtech topics in Germany

 From strategy consulting and campaign development to the implementation of individual tactics.
 We support femtechs in areas such as positioning and brand development, press relations and influencer PR, content marketing and social media, crisis communication as well as events, trade fairs and conferences.